 These captivity breed saltwater fish add color and personality to any saltwater tank.

-Let’s have a look at all the information you’ll need to consider before adding one of these stunning little fish to your tank.
+Here is everything you’ll need to know before adding one of these stunning little fish to your tank.

 |Scientific Name||Pseudochromis fridmani|